SmarterGerman

 You’ll then want to take a break before going back in and making any corrections to your text.
 You’ll go through it a few more times, checking for different things like verb endings and personal pronouns.

 If you have a tutor, it’d be smart to have them read through your writing and check it for errors but Michael has a very clear idea about what a proper correction looks like.
-He suggests that you should never get presented the correct answer to your mistakes right away.
+He suggests that you should never get presented with the correct answer to your mistakes right away.
 It is sufficient if your corrector simply highlights the words that are incorrect.

 You can also enroll in smarterGerman’s corrections service to have your writing exercises corrected on a regular basis, but it does cost an additional $110.